Monoidal categories, representation gap and cryptography: Representation gaps and faithfulness

 \begin{proof} The first inequality follows directly from the definitions.
-To see the second inequality observe that simple $\monoid$-representation appear in the Jordan--H{\"o}lder filtration of $\K[\monoid]$, so their dimensions are bounded by $\dimk\big(\K[\monoid]\big)=|\monoid|$.
+To see the second inequality observe that simple $\monoid$-representation appear in the Jordan--H{\"o}lder filtration of $\K\monoid$, the monoid algebra, so their dimensions are bounded by $\dimk\big(\K\monoid\big)=|\monoid|$.
+Since the trivial representations $\onebt$ must appear as composition factors we actually get $|\monoid|-2$ or $|\monoid|-1$ as an upper bound, depending on whether $\oneb\not\cong\onet$ or not.
 When $\K$ is algebraically closed we have the inequality $\sum_{\simple[]}\dimk(\simple[])^{2}\leq|\monoid|$ where the sum runs over all simple $\monoid$-representations.
-This implies the final claim. \end{proof}
+This implies the final claim after again taking into account that $\onebt$ must appear as composition factors. \end{proof}